 Your child’s stress will look nothing like the daily stress you are under, but their stress is real and relative to them.

 Coping with stress is a life skill they will need, and helping them learn healthy coping mechanisms now will help them avoid mental and physical health problems as they get older.

-If your child sees you doing these things, they will grow up knowing that it is normal, and not have to rewire their brains to take a day off when they need it.
+If your child sees you doing these things, they will grow up knowing that it is normal and not have to rewire their brains to take a day off when needed.

 Help your kids have a good frame of mind by setting limits

 Things like TV and video games are much more a part of children’s lives than in past generations.